-NDUS Funds and Other Assets Board members, officers and employees who have access to NDUS fund and other assets in any form must follow the prescribed procedures for recording, handling, and protecting money and other assets as detailed in applicable NDUS procedure manuals or other explanatory materials.
-Any person who has information concerning possible fraud or dishonesty shall immediately report such information to a superior or to legal counsel.
-Board members, officers and employees responsible for spending or approving expenditure of NDUS funds or incurring any reimbursable expenses must comply with all applicable laws and policies and use good judgment on behalf of the NDUS to ensure that good value is received for every expenditure.
-NDUS funds and all other assets are for NDUS purposes only and not for personal use or benefit.
-NDUS or other public equipment, supplies and other property or assets may not be used for private or personal use, except as authorized under SBHE Policy 611.5 or other applicable law or policy.
+NDUS NDSU Funds and Other Assets Board members, officers and eEmployees who have access to NDUS NDSU funds and other assets in any form must follow the prescribed procedures for recording, handling, and protecting money and other assets as detailed in applicable NDUS NDSU procedure manuals or other explanatory materials.
+Any person who has information concerning possible fraud or dishonesty shall immediately report such information to a superior or appropriate administrative official at NDSU. .
+Board members, officers and eEmployees responsible for spending or approving expenditure of NDUS NDSU funds or incurring any reimbursable expenses must comply with all applicable laws and policies and use good judgment on behalf of the NDUS NDSU to ensure that good value is received for every expenditure.
+NDUS NDSU funds and all other assets are for NDUS NDSU purposes only and not for personal use or benefit.
+NDUS NDSU or other public equipment, supplies and other property or assets may not be used for private or personal use, except as authorized under SBHE Policy 611.5 or other applicable law or NDSU policy.

-NDUS Records and Communications.
-Accurate and reliable records of many kinds are necessary to meet NDUS legal and financial obligations and to manage the affairs of the NDUS.
-NDUS books and records must reflect in an accurate and timely manner all business transactions.
-Board members, officers and employees responsible for accounting and recordkeeping must fully disclose and record all assets and liabilities and exercise diligence in enforcing these requirements.
-Board members, officers and employees must not make or engage in any false record or communication of any kind, whether internal or external, including, but not limited to, false expense, attendance, enrollment, financial, or similar reports and statements, or false advertising, deceptive marketing practices, or other misleading representations.
+7.NDUS NDSU Records and Communications.
+Accurate and reliable records of many kinds are necessary to meet NDUS NDSU legal and financial obligations and to manage the affairs of the NDUSNDSU.
+NDUS NDSU books and records must reflect in an accurate and timely manner all business transactions.
+Employees responsible for accounting and recordkeeping must fully disclose and record all assets and liabilities and exercise diligence in enforcing these requirements.
+Employees must not make or engage in any false record or communication of any kind, whether internal or external, including, but not limited to, false expense, attendance, enrollment, financial, or similar reports and statements, or false advertising, deceptive marketing practices, or other misleading representations.

-Dealing with Outside People and Organizations.
-Board members, officers and employees must take care to separate their personal roles from their NDUS positions when communicating on matters not involving NDUS business.
-They may not use NDUS identification, stationery, supplies, and equipment for personal or political matters.
-When communicating publicly on matters that involve NDUS business, Board members, officers and employees may not represent that they speak for the NDUS, unless that is one of their duties or they are otherwise authorized to do so.
-When dealing with anyone outside the NDUS, including public officials, Board members, officers and employees must take care not to compromise the integrity or damage the reputation of the NDUS or any institution.
+8. Dealing with Outside People and Organizations.
+Board members, officers and NDSU employees must take care to separate their personal roles from their NDUS NDSU positions when communicating on matters not involving NDUS NDSU business.
+They may not use NDUS NDSU identification, stationery, supplies, and equipment for personal or political matters.
+When communicating publicly on matters that involve NDUS NDSU business, Board members, officers and employees may not represent that they speak for the NDUSNDSU, unless that is one of their duties or they are otherwise authorized to do so.
+When dealing with anyone outside the NDUSNDSU, including public officials, Board members, officers and employees must take care not to compromise the integrity or damage the reputation of the NDUS or any institutionNDSU

-Prompt Communications.
-In all matters involving communication with NDUS students, customers, suppliers, government authorities, the public and others, Board members, officers and employees must endeavor to make complete, accurate, and timely communications and respond promptly and courteously to all proper requests for information and complaints.
+9. Prompt Communications.
+In all matters involving communication with NDUS NDSU students, customers, suppliers, government authorities, the public and others, Board members, officers and employees must endeavor to make complete, accurate, and timely communications and respond promptly and courteously to all proper requests for information and complaints.

-Privacy, Confidentiality and Open Records.
-Board members, officers and employees must at all times comply with applicable laws, regulations and SBHE policies concerning privacy, confidential records, access to open records and records retention.
+10. Privacy, Confidentiality and Open Records.
+Employees must at all times comply with applicable laws, regulations and SBHE and NDSU policies concerning privacy, confidential records, access to open records and records retention.